 In general, the usual risks associated with surgery, such as bleeding, fluid collection, excessive scar tissue, or difficulties with anesthesia, can occur although they are relatively uncommon.

 If an implant is used, there is a remote possibility that an infection will develop, usually within the first two weeks following surgery.
-In some of these cases, the implant may need to be removed for several months until the infection clears.
+In some of these cases, the implant may need to be withdrawn for several months until the infection clears.
 A new implant can later be inserted.
 Implants may change position after the operation.
 Should this occur, correction surgery may be required.

 Capsular contracture or hardening of the breast is the most common complication of breast implants and occurs when the skin around the scar tissue shrinks around the implant, squeezing it so that it starts to feel unnaturally firm or hard.

 The cause of capsular contracture is not completely understood.
 It is important to realize that there are varying degrees of contracture, and that the majority of women who do experience this hardening do so only to a mild extent.
 In some cases, it may be severe enough to be uncomfortable, even painful and may cause distortion of the breast.
 The condition may occur in one or both breasts and to a different degree.
 It is possible that capsular contraction could develop at any point following your surgery, sometimes even years later.
 In most cases, it is most likely to occur in the first three years.
 Unfortunately at this time there is no effective way to prevent capsular contracture.*